Bellfountain County Park Playground & Tree Hazards Project

 During Summer 2019 Benton County Natural Areas & Parks and Community Health & Equity Team completed 2 public workshops with the Bellfountain/south Benton County community.
 The public meetings included a Latino families focused meeting, and a general public meeting.
 During these well attended meetings, families learned about county plans to identify hazard trees and to build a new playground that meets current safety standards.
 The south Benton County families shared their ideas and learned from county staff, to provide their recommendations on how the projects would occur and what category of playground structure was most desirable from the traditional, nature play, or hybrid traditional/nature play styles.
 Check out the community input gathered a these public kickoff meetings below!

-During Summer-Fall 2020 Benton County Parks will be completing the following work that was planned after the 2019 community events:
+During Summer-Fall 2020 Benton County Parks completed the following work that was planned after the 2019 community events:

 -Move forward with a hybrid natural-traditional park structure final design: this was the most desirable category of playground selected by participants in the Bellfountain community meetings.